triton-inference-server/model_navigator/docs/triton/triton_deployment.md

 )
 ```

 The model catalog with the model file and configuration is going to be created inside `model_repository_path`.
+More
+about the function you can find in [adding model section](adding_model.md).

 ## Adding model from package to the Triton model repository